 - Meniscal scaffolds can be stitched into place in a knee.
 The patient’s cells grow into the scaffold and new meniscal tissue is formed.

-- Meniscal replacement/augmentation with scaffolds has been shown to decrease patients’ pain levels, increase their function, keep their knees going for longer and reduce the number of further repeat knee operations that they need.
+- Some studies have shown that implanting a meniscal scaffold can decrease a patient’s pain levels, increase their function, keep their knee going for longer and reduce the number of further repeat knee operations that they might need subsequently.

 The meniscal cartilages are important load bearers and shock absorbers in the knee.
 Meniscal tears are the most common knee injury presenting to a knee specialist.
 Unfortunately, most meniscal tears are not repairable, and only 25% can be repaired (25% in the hands of a specialist knee surgeon with a particular specialist interest in meniscal surgery … probably considerably less than 25% in many other surgeons’ hands).
 If a meniscal tear is symptomatic enough to justify surgery but at the time of an arthroscopy it is found not to be repairable, then the only remaining option is to trim away the torn tissue, leaving behind a smooth and stable surface.
 If only part of the meniscus is trimmed then this is called a partial meniscectomy.
 If the whole meniscus is removed then this is called a total meniscectomy.

 Partial meniscectomy is a fairly straight forward operation, with only short rehab required, with fast recovery and with excellent early results for curing patients of their symptoms and for restoring function.
 However, the problems tend to come more in the longer term…